 The map identifies food deserts and illustrates access to supermarkets, public markets, farmers markets, and virtual supermarkets.

-Some conclusions the map draws are that 20 percent of Baltimore City residents live in a food desert (That’s ¼ of all school-age children and ¼ of all African-Americans living in Baltimore.), says Behrens, and 36 percent of Baltimore neighborhoods have a food desert in them.
+Some conclusions the map draws are that 20 percent of Baltimore residents live in a food desert — that’s one-fourth of all school-age children and one-fourth of all African-Americans living in Baltimore — says Behrens, and 36 percent of Baltimore neighborhoods have a food desert in them.

 Moreover, there’s a correlation between poverty and obesity, she says.
-Baltimore City currently has a 20-year gap between the life expectancies of the wealthiest and poorest residents.
+Baltimore has a 20-year gap between the life expectancies of its wealthiest and poorest residents.

-People who live in food deserts have access to more unhealthy food options, often found at corner stores and carry out restaurants, rather than healthy food options.
-Farmers markets are a good way to address these issues, says Behrens, although they have limited hours of operations compared to food stores.
+People who live in food deserts have access to more unhealthy food options, often found at corner stores and carryout restaurants, rather than healthy food options.
+Farmers markets are a good way to address these issues, Behrens says, although they have limited hours of operations compared to food stores.

-“Our goal is not only to look at the impact of our food system on nutrition and environmental health,” says Behrens, “but to make improvements by offering alternative sustainable solutions.”
+“Our goal is not only to look at the impact of our food system on nutrition and environmental health,” Behrens says, “but to make improvements by offering alternative sustainable solutions.”

 Some steps the CLF is taking include creating a rural food desert measure, collecting environmental impact data (of different production systems), understanding local agriculture better, creating alternative scenario maps, and looking at healthy food demand and purchasing from farms to institutions (schools, universities, hospitals, and the state government).

-In addition to researching the local food system, the CLF also is working on the following initiatives:
+In addition to researching the local food system, the CLF is working on the following initiatives: